 The documents predate August 2015, so take that into account.
 We have a new President and administration.
 I am not sure how up-to-date or applicable to today’s administration some of these linked documents or sites may be, but they will make you think and with the midterm elections around the corner.
 For example, today I received a form letter from one of my state senators, Tammy Duckworth, about how she supported common sense gun control and opposed national concealed carry reciprocity, blah, blah, blah.
 Our votes count; use them wisely.

 Here is the list of 72 types of Americans that are considered to be ‘potential terrorists’ in official U.S. government documents as of August 2015.

 Each listing below is an active link to the original source documentation indicating when and where the listed ‘subversives’ were originally considered a threat:

 Just for fun score yourself.
 Without reading each document or visiting each link, but based on the title alone, how many of these could apply to you?
 One point each, for a maximum score of 72.
 Enter your score, thoughts, and results of your research in the comment section.

-Amazing Deals on Guns, Ammo & Gear delivered 3 days a week.
+Get the Best Deals on Guns, Ammo & Gear sent 3 days a week.